Rangers vs. Astros Player Props Betting Odds

-You can see player prop bet odds for Alex Bregman, Marcus Semien and others on the Houston Astros and Texas Rangers prior to their matchup at 8:05 PM ET on Friday at Globe Life Field.
+You can find player prop bet odds for Marcus Semien, Alex Bregman and other players on the Texas Rangers and Houston Astros before their matchup at 4:05 PM ET on Saturday at Globe Life Field.

 Bet on this matchup or its props with BetMGM!